ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13800/quickstart.md

 Based on the choice of the WisBlock Core, select a Development Environment:

-<b>Programming via Arduino IDE</b>
+**Programming via Arduino IDE**
 - [RAKwireless BSP support for Arduino](https://github.com/RAKWireless/RAKwireless-Arduino-BSP-Index)

-<br/>In Arduino IDE, once you installed the BSP, the examples for WisBlock Core will be automatically included on the list of examples.
+In Arduino IDE, once you installed the BSP, the examples for WisBlock Core will be automatically included on the list of examples.

-<b>Programming via PlatformIO IDE:</b>
+**Programming via PlatformIO IDE:**
 - [RAKwireless WisBlock modules in PlatformIO](https://github.com/RAKWireless/WisBlock/blob/master/PlatformIO/README)

 ## Product Configuration